WatSat-ADCS/Orbit_Propagator/README.md

 	make
 	make run
-The output of the simulation will be stored in simulation_validation/simulation_data.csv The simulation_validation folder contains the script convert_simulation_data.m which will convert the data in simulation_data.csv from ECI (TEME) coordinates to LLA (Lat/Lon/Alt).
-(Note: this transformation first converts the ECI to ECEF and then from ECEF to LLA.)
+The output of the simulation will be stored in simulation_validation/simulation_data.csv

-The simulation data can then be validated against the information contained in:
-	simulation_validation/WatSat1\ LLA\ Position\ -\ Sept2015-Aug2016_600km.xlsx
+The simulation_validation folder contains a MATLAB script orbit_comparison.m to validate the output of the simulation against the data stored in WatSat_LLA_Position_600km.mat (this file can be changed: see README in simulation_validation folder).

-This repo contains many programs not required on board the satellite for the ADCS software nor required for the Control Simulation.
+NOTE: This repo contains many programs not required on-board the satellite for the ADCS software nor required for the Control Simulation.
 All that is required for these are the files in dat/ as well as the libraries in lib/ (though they will have to be altered for different clock implementations).